Patrick Amoah

-Patrick Amoah (born 18 August 1986) is a Swedish footballer who plays as a defender for Segeltorp in the Swedish Fifth Division.
+Patrick Amoah (born 18 August 1986) is a Swedish footballer who plays as a defender for IFK Tumba in the Swedish Sixth Division.

 Club career

 Djurgårdens IF and Assyriska FF (loan)

 Amoah joined the Swedish Allsvenskan side Djurgårdens IF from the junior squad at the start of the 2004 Allsvenskan season and then joined Assyriska FF on loan in the 2006 Superettan season before returning to Djurgårdens IF after helping the club avoid relegation to the Division 1 2007 season.

 CF Atlético Ciudad and Paris FC

 Amoah then went on to play in Spain in 2007, signing with CF Atlético Ciudad for the 2007–08 Tercera División season before joining French side Paris FC for the 2008–09 Championnat National season.

 White Star Woluwe

 Amoah then signed for his first club in Belgium, White Star Woluwe, who were at the time playing in the Belgian Third Division.
 He helped the club gain promotion from the Third Division to the Belgian Second Division by scoring 35 goals in 46 games in the 2010–2011 Belgian Third Division season.
 This prolific strike rate earned him a move to newly 2011–12 Belgian Pro League season promoted side OH Leuven.